 Where to make a Complaint

-Complaints may be made in person, in writing or by telephone.
+Complaints may be made in writing or by telephone.
 We ask our customers to provide their contact information and address in case a complaint cannot be resolved immediately, so that we may contact them for more information as needed, or with a resolution.

 A complaint can also be made by someone on behalf of our customers, such as a solicitor, a debt adviser, a Relevant Ombudsman or family and friends.
 We will however require a signed written authority to be able to deal with them.